Samyang unveils AF 18mm F2.8 FE wide-angle lens for Sony Alpha users

 This is the latest addition to Samyang's ‘Tiny Series’, a line that also includes the AF 35mm F2.8 FE, AF 24mm F2.8 FE and AF 45mm F1.8 FE lenses.

-The new optic is set to arrive in September with a suggested retail price of £349.99 in the UK (around $420, AU$600) .
-It's likely to go under the name Rokinon AF 18mm F2.8 FE elsewhere, although we've yet to learn about pricing or availability in any other territories.
+The new optic is set to arrive in September for UK users, with a suggested retail price of £349.99.
+It can be pre-ordered for $399.99 in the US, which works out to around AU$600, although availability for either territory is unclear.